 We also believe in the power of community and learning together, not in egos and isolation.
 So, when you attend an AOI course, you will see that we work together as a team, without hierarchy.
 Because we all have something to bring to the table and caring for each other is part of who we are.

-Dustie Houchin – executive Director
+Dustie Houchin – Executive Director

-Dustie furthered her education at Ashridge Business School graduating in 2006 from their Advanced Management Programme before completing an MBA with Warwick Business School and being awarded a scholarship to attend SDA Bocconi School of Management.
+Dustie then furthered her education at Ashridge Business School graduating in 2006 from their Advanced Management Programme before completing an MBA with Warwick Business School and being awarded a scholarship to attend SDA Bocconi School of Management.
 She also holds a PG Certificate in Higher Education, awarded by The University of Greenwich and a PG Certificate in Paediatric Osteopathy awarded by the University College of Osteopathy.

-Eleanor Andrews – PROGRAMME DIRECTOR
+Eleanor Andrews – DIRECTOR of EDUCATION

 AOI Lecturers & Speakers